 - Fear in dangerous situations

-Meaning & Definition of Emotion
+Meaning & Definition of Emotion in Psychology

-To understand emotion clearly, we must know its psychological meaning and how it is defined by psychologists.
+To understand emotion in psychology clearly, we must know its psychological meaning and how it is defined by psychologists.
 Emotion is not just a simple feeling.
 It is a complex mental and physical experience that influences how we think, behave, and react to situations.

-Meaning of Emotion
+Meaning of Emotion in Psychology

 - Physical changes in the body